Rumination And Mental Health: How Ruminating Affects You

 Rumination generally refers to having repetitive, obsessive, anxious thoughts, which can be a symptom of various mental health disorders.
-While rumination can be unpleasant to experience, there are often effective methods to break the cycle of obsessive thinking.
+While rumination can be unpleasant to experience, there are often effective methods to break the cycle of obsessive thinking and reduce distress.
 For example, you might make a plan to address the thoughts and take action, check and question the rationality and accuracy of the thoughts, meditate, and work on your self-esteem.
 It’s often helpful to attend therapy sessions with a licensed mental health professional as well, and you may choose to do so online or in person.

 What is rumination?